novix-sa/Pyplan/docs/User Guide/Introduction.md

 It is important to highlight that it is also possible to use many other visualization libraries available in Python like for example [Bokeh](https://bokeh.pydata.org/en/latest/) or [Plotly](https://github.com/plotly/plotly.py) for rendering results.

 ### Interface Designer
 Visualization and user controls are grouped in interfaces for letting the user interact with your app and explore results.
-In this chapter it will be explained how to create, configure and share this apps.
-Most important: no coding will be required!
+In this chapter it will be explained how to create, configure and share this apps. **Most important: no coding required!**

-then further interaction is defined how to create user interfaces for interacting with data analytics apps

 ### Configuration
-It is explored the Pyplan architecture and how to administer users regarding security and resources.
+Pyplan It is explored the Pyplan architecture and how to administer users regarding security and resources.

 ## What you will NOT find in this User Guide
 You must learn Pandas, Numpy and Xarray elsewhere